HomeSite Map

 The first time Paul performed “Let It Be” in his post-Beatles career was December 26th through 29th, 1979, at the "Concerts For The People Of Kampuchea" at the Hammersmith Odeon in London, England.
 He performed the song with his band Wings along with the supergroup “Rockestra,” which featured noted musical celebrities such as Pete Townshend, Robert Plant, Dave Edmunds, John Bonham, John Paul Jones and many others.

-Ever since Paul's “World Tour,” which began on September 26th, 1989, in London, England, the song “Let It Be” has featured in every McCartney tour thereafter, the only exceptions being some unannounced gigs here and there throughout the years.
+Ever since Paul's “World Tour,” which began on September 26th, 1989 in Norway, Sweden, the song “Let It Be” has featured in every McCartney tour thereafter, the only exceptions being some unannounced gigs here and there throughout the years.
 He usually featured the song toward the end of the set list or during one of his encores.

 Noteworthy special events that featured Paul playing “Let It Be” include “Live Aid” at Wembley Stadium in London on July 13th, 1985.
 "Sting once said to me that 'Let It Be' wasn't a good choice for me to sing at Live Aid," Paul writes in his book "The Lyrics."
 "He thought it was implicit that action was required, and that leaving well enough alone wasn't an appropriate message on the occasion of the huge call to action that Live Aid represented.
 But 'Let It Be' isn't about being complacent, or complicit.
 It's about having a sense of the complete picture, about being resigned to the global view."